GeekBrucy/mySnippets/dotnet/auth/AzureAD/NOTE.md

 - What is the `Consent on behalf of your organization` when first time connecting to the app registration?

+- What is the consent for in the add scope page?

 # Handy commands

 ## Create dotnet project with auth template:

 `dotnet new webapp -o YourAppName --auth SingleOrg`

+# Authenticate with OAuth 2.0 Authentication in Postman

+1. Select OAuth 2.0 in Postman
+2. In Configure New Token

+   2.1 Select `Authorization Code` for Grant Type

+   2.2 Check `Authorize using browser`

+   2.3 Enter `https://login.microsoftonline.com/{tenant id}/oauth2/v2.0/authorize` for Auth URL (can find it from app registration -> Overview -> Endpoints)

+   2.4 Enter `https://login.microsoftonline.com/{tenant id}/oauth2/v2.0/token` for access token URL (can find it from app registration -> Overview -> Endpoints)

+   2.5 Client ID for Client ID

+   2.6 Client Secret Value for Client Secret

+   2.7 `api://xxxxxx` to Scope (Can generate from Expose an API)